guilherme29/IA-trabalho3/README.md

-# Artificial intelligence third assignment
+# Artificial intelligence class third assignment

 The description of the assignment is in the pdf file.